 - The central bank wishes to make blockchain technology a part of its core banking system and will use this project as a means of demonstrating that the concept has real-world use.

-- IBM (IBM), Corda Technologies and Belgium-based SettleMint are providing technological support for the project, the report said, citing people with knowledge of the matter.
+- IBM (IBM), Corda and Belgium-based SettleMint are providing technological support for the project, the report said, citing people with knowledge of the matter.

 - The RBI did not immediately respond to CoinDesk's request for comment.

 UPDATE (10:09 UTC July 7 2022): Changes 'Corda Technologies' to 'Corda'

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.
 As part of their compensation, certain CoinDesk employees, including editorial employees, may receive exposure to DCG equity in the form of stock appreciation rights, which vest over a multi-year period.
 CoinDesk journalists are not allowed to purchase stock outright in DCG.